SebasYa/SebasYa/README.md

 ---

 ### [Truco](https://github.com/SebasYa/Truco)
-Truco is a classic card game popular in Latin America, now brought to iOS with engaging UI and smooth gameplay.
+Truco is a scorekeeping application for the popular Argentinian card game, Truco.
+This app allows players to easily keep track of their scores during the game, providing an intuitive and user-friendly interface.

 <img src="https://github.com/SebasYa/Truco/blob/main/GifTruco%20.gif" alt="App Demo" width="150"/>